microsoft/FluidExamples/brainstorm/README.md

-# @fluid-example/sticky-storm
+# @fluid-example/brainstorm

-Sticky storm is an example of building an application that let's users create and share note
+Brainstorm is an example of building an application that let's users create and share notes.

 ## Getting Started